 All sales.
 And a high percentage of positive outcomes.
 Whatever it was you wanted, you most often made the sale.

 Fast-forward to the time you got your business card printed and you got a job selling whatever.
 And you got training.
 Training about your product.
 Training about the history of your company.
 A little sales training about probing, overcoming objections and closing the sale.
-You were given sales tools like a CRM and a laptop.
-And finally you were given some kind of a sales plan.
+You were given sales tools, such as a CRM and a laptop.
+And finally, you were given some kind of a sales plan.
 A quota that you had to meet or get fired.